TOMToolkit/tom_base/docs/observing/customize_observations.rst

        form = LCOMultiFilterForm

-There is now a new class, ``LCOMultiFilterForm`` which inherits from ``LCOObservationForm``, the form for the default interface.
+There is now a new class, ``LCOMultiFilterForm`` which inherits from ``LCOBaseObservationForm``, the form for the default interface.
 Additionally there are definitions for 4 fields: ``fiter2``, ``exposure_time2``, ``filter3``, and ``exposure_time3``.